 Any time after the earlier of (i) 12 months following the effective date of a qualified public offering and (ii) August 5, 2020, the holders of at least 66-2/3% of the shares of our outstanding preferred stock (or shares of our common stock issued upon conversion of the shares of such preferred stock, or a combination thereof) may request that we file a registration statement covering all or any portion of the registrable securities held by them, subject to the requirement that the registration must cover at least 20% of the registrable securities then held by them, or a lesser percentage if the anticipated gross receipts from the offering would exceed \$40,000,000.
 The holders of our convertible preferred stock may not request more than two registration statements which are declared effective.
-We are not obligated to effect a demand registration (i) wirring the period within 90 days after the effective date of a registration statement filed pursuant to a demand registration, (ii) if the registration statement.
+We are not obligated to effect a demand registration (ii) during the period within 90 days after the effective date of a registration statement filed pursuant to a demand registration, (iii) if the registrable securities can be immediately registered on Form S-3, (iii) or during the 12 month period after the effective date of this registration statement.